Knewton/Zoidberg/EXAMPLE.md

     Lee               	is                	3                 	years             	younger           	than              	Tom               	.
     context           	operator          	constant          	unit              	rel_less          	conjunction       	comparator_context	punctuation

-    How old           	is                	Lee               	?
+    How old           	is                	Lee               	?                 	years
-    asking            	q_start           	context           	punctuation
+    asking            	q_start           	context           	punctuation       	unit_inferred

 ## Question 1

 ### Question text
     How old is Lee?

 ### Answer interpretation
     The answer is the unknown value of years owned by Lee.

 ## Data extraction

 ### Sentence 1
     years owned by Tom = 6

 ### Sentence 2
     years owned by Lee = 6
     years owned by Lee - 3

 ## Correct response
     3 years

 ***

 # Zoidberg Solution

 ## The problem
     Sam has 12 bags.
     He buys 8 more bags.
     How many bags does he have in all?

 ## Digested problem
     Sam 	has 	12  	bags	.
     NNP 	VBZ 	CD  	NNS 	.